 Dr Thomas Colley

-- Senior Lecturer, Department of Defence and International Affairs, Royal Military Academy, Sandhurst
+- Senior Lecturer in Defence and International Affairs at the Royal Military Academy Sandhurst

 - Conflict and security

-Dr Thomas Colley is a Visiting Research Fellow in the Department of War Studies and a Senior Lecturer in the Department of Defence and International Affairs at Royal Military Academy, Sandhurst.
+Dr Thomas Colley is a Senior Visiting Research Fellow in the Department of War Studies and a Senior Lecturer in Defence and International Affairs at the Royal Military Academy, Sandhurst.

 - Propaganda, strategic communication and their use in war